Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 - [x] Meeting with the Neo4j staff plan. → [[neo4j.meeting.future|dendron://torchcell/neo4j.meeting.future]]
 - [x] Added logs dir in docker run so we can try to diagnoise if there are query issues. → Also keeping a note on ne4j.conf [[Conf|dendron://torchcell/neo4j.conf]]

-- [ ] Started query `22:45`

 - [ ] We could automate with `rsync` if we wanted since it takes some time for transfer and upload.
 Likely going to be at least 2 hrs.
 - [ ] Task for `tcdb: docker run`
 - [ ] This will now take forever with large database but we need to get a plot that will help to filter the domain overlap [[experiments.smf-dmf-tmf-001.node_removal_domain_overlap]].

 - [ ] Plot `std` of `fitness_means` to determine how to handle duplicates.

 - [ ] Can take the duplicate idea and just output the fitness value.
 - [ ] outline
 - [ ] gantt
 - [ ] Figure for comparison of `dmf` and resolution of data
 - [ ] Harmonize
 - [ ] Common cypher queries [[Cypher Queries|dendron://torchcell/cypher-queries]] These ultimately need to be put in their respective `.cql` file or notes, for now a plain text description of the query would help.
-- [ ] Check on Globus help, then transfer DB to local

 ## 2024.03.19